Chargers

 Condition: Excellent with small edge frits invisible restored

-• Dutch Delft Charger Hand Painted Polychrome Colors 18th Century Holland C-1780
+• Antique Dutch Delft Charger Hand Painted Polychrome Garden Scene C-1780

-This antique Dutch Delft charger is hand painted in a vibrant array of polychrome hues, including cobalt blue, green, yellow, iron red, ochre, and manganese purple.
+This antique Dutch Delft charger is hand-painted in a vibrant polychrome palette that immediately draws the eye to its rich cobalt blue rockwork, a bold foundation that intensifies the surrounding greens, ochres, iron red, and manganese purple.

 Dimensions: 14.25″ diameter